Am I insured to drive any car on my current policy?

 Be aware that the main driver on a policy must be the person who drives the car most of the time – as a named driver, you should only be using the car occasionally.

-Watch out for ‘fronting’, where a more experienced driver insures a car in their name, but a younger driver actually uses the car most often.
+Watch out for ‘fronting’, where a more experienced driver insures a car in their name, but a younger driver actually uses the car the most.
 This is illegal and could invalidate a car insurance policy.

 Also, be aware that if you’re added as a named driver, you probably won’t be able to build up a no-claims bonus on that policy.